 Where and when does Fallout 76 take place?

 Fallout 76 takes place in West Virginia.
 It's also a prequel to every other Fallout game: your character is among the first of the vault dwellers to leave their vaults and venture back into the world in the year 2102.

 According to computer logs found in Fallout 3 and a mention by the announcer at the start of Fallout 4, Vault 76 was one of 17 'control' vaults, designed to house 500 inhabitants and scheduled to automatically open 20 years after the war.
 By forcing its residents to re-enter the world, their success could be studied and compared against other vaults that remained locked.

-Everyone human you meet in Fallout 76 will be a player, and while there are quests in the game they won't be coming from human NPCs, because there aren't any in the game.
+Every human you meet in Fallout 76 will be a player, and while there are quests in the game they won't be coming from human NPCs.

 "There are no NPCs," said Todd Howard, talking to Geoff Keighley at E3.

 "So that's one of the big differences that we really leaned on, which is, every human, every character you see is a real person," Howard said.
 "But there are still robots, and terminals, and holotapes.
 If you see a lot of the quests we do in Fallout 4, that is part of this found world quest thing?
 We still do all of that."

 Austin Wood, playing Fallout 76 for us, says he didn't even notice the lack of NPCs in the world.
 You'll acquire new quests from examining objects or by entering new places, so don't worry about being short of things to do.

 Fallout 76 has a new perks and progression system